Janbinkowski96/Case_study/Task_1/reports/Final_report.md

              features do not look like standard normally distributed data.
         2.3) Processed data set was split into 70% train set and 30% test set.
         2.4) A couple of models are build and optimized using GridSearchCV function.
-Investigation of prediction skills of models differing in hyperparameters such as type and strength of regularization, number of trees / k-neighbors, type of "kernel tricks" or type of distance metric.
-Will allow choosing the optimal model (s) used for prediction.
+Investigation of prediction skills of models (differing in hyperparameters such as type and strength of regularization, number of trees / k-neighbors, type of "kernel tricks" or type of distance metric) will allow choosing the optimal model (s) used for prediction.

         Used models and range of hyperparameters: